webplatform/docs-wpd/Projects/Organizing_projects/index.md

 This document proposes an project architecture to reflect these requirements.

+{{Note | This document is subject to change based on what we find out about The Bug Genie and what it can and cannot do. }}

 ===One mission: One master project===

 We will a top-level view of the mission's progress.
 Users of project.webplatform.org will be able to see a top-level status of the progress toward a milestone, and then drill down into functional areas to see the state of that area.